Fl4m3Ph03n1x/market_manager/README.md

 ## Architecture

-MarketManager is divided into multiple small applications/libraries, ech one with a single purpose in mind:
+MarketManager is divided into multiple small applications/libraries, each one with a single purpose in mind:

 ![dependencies-graph](./deps_graph.svg)